theoriginalgangster/PortfolioMate/README.md

 	datetime
 	sys

-*Quadratic constaint optimization hasn't been implemented yet, but woudl use `cvxopt` which itself uses a GNU optimization library under the hood*.
+*Quadratic constaint optimization hasn't been implemented yet, but woudl use `cvxopt` which itself uses a GNU optimization library under the hood.*

 This documentation for processing the stock data and fundemental data that is already loaded into MySQL.